-The fortresslike coastal geography between the Badia de Palma (Bay of Palma) and Colònia de Sant Jordi has preserved this area as one of the least-developed of the island.
-Much of the coast is buffered by tall, nearly impenetrable cliffs splashed with the sapphire blue waters of the Mediterranean.
+The forbidding geography of the coast between the Badia de Palma (Bay of Palma) and Colònia de Sant Jordi has preserved this area as one of Mallorca's least developed.
+Much of the shoreline is ringed by high, impenetrable cliffs lashed endlessly by the waters of the Mediterranean.
 They may not always be very accessible, but their untamed, raw beauty is hypnotising.

 Beyond the cliffs are intimate coves and long swathes of fine sand, true marvels of nature.
 Whether tightly encircled by rock, or fading into rough scrub of pine and juniper, here are some of Mallorca’s best beaches.
 This part of the island, inaccessible or devoted to agriculture and conservation, has been spared the worst excesses of overdevelopment that have scarred parts of Mallorca.
 It's a glimpse of how all of the island’s coast must once looked.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Southern Mallorca.